influxdata/telegraf/plugins/outputs/elasticsearch/README.md

-## Elasticsearch Output Plugin for Telegraf
+# Elasticsearch Output Plugin for Telegraf

-This plugin writes to [Elasticsearch](https://www.elastic.co) via HTTP using Elastic (http://olivere.github.io/elastic/).
+This plugin writes to [Elasticsearch](https://www.elastic.co) via HTTP using Elastic (<http://olivere.github.io/elastic/).>

-Currently it only supports Elasticsearch 5.x series.
+It supports Elasticsearch releases from 5.x up to 7.x.

 ## Elasticsearch indexes and templates